Iceland: Sport

 Sport is an important part of Icelandic culture, as the population is generally quite active.
 The main traditional sport in Iceland is Glíma, a form of wrestling thought to have originated in medieval times.

-Popular sports include football, track and field, handball and basketball.
+Popular sports include football, track and field, handball, and basketball.
 Handball is often referred to as the national sport.
 The Icelandic national football team qualified for the 2016 UEFA European football championship for the first time.
 They recorded a draw against later winners Portugal in the group stage, and defeated England 2–1 in the round of 16, with goals from Ragnar Sigurðsson and Kolbeinn Sigþórsson.
 They then lost to hosts and later finalists France in the quarter-finals.
-Following up on this, Iceland made its debut at the 2018 FIFA World Cup.
+Afterwards, Iceland made its debut at the 2018 FIFA World Cup.
 For both the European and the world championships, Iceland is to date the smallest nation in terms of population to qualify.

 Iceland is also the smallest country to ever qualify for Eurobasket, having done so in both 2015 and 2017.
 However, they have not managed to win a single game in the European Basketball final stages.

 Iceland has excellent conditions for skiing, fishing, snowboarding, ice climbing and rock climbing, although mountain climbing and hiking are preferred by the general public.
 Iceland is also a world-class destination for alpine ski touring and Telemark skiing, with the Troll Peninsula in Northern Iceland being the main centre of activity.
-Although the country's environment is generally ill-suited for golf, there are nevertheless many golf courses throughout the island, and Iceland has a greater percentage of the population playing golf than Scotland with over 17,000 registered golfers out of a population of approximately 300,000.
+Although the country's environment is generally ill-suited for golf, nevertheless there are many golf courses throughout the island and Iceland has a greater percentage of the population playing golf than Scotland, with over 17,000 registered golfers out of a population of approximately 300,000.
 Iceland hosts an annual international golf tournament known as the Arctic Open played through the night during the summer solstice at Akureyri Golf Club.
-Iceland has also won the second most World's Strongest Man competitions of any country with nine titles, including four by both Magnús Ver Magnússon and Jón Páll Sigmarsson and most recently Hafþór Júlíus Björnsson in 2018.
+Iceland has won the second most World's Strongest Man competitions of any country with nine titles, including four each by Magnús Ver Magnússon and Jón Páll Sigmarsson, and most recently by Hafþór Júlíus Björnsson in 2018.